franksh/d3-mapboxgl-examples/README.md

 # d3-mapbox-examples

-In this repo I've collected some examples on how to combine mapboxgl (beatiful vector-tiled maps!) with the plotting power of d3.
+In this repo I've collected some examples on how to combine mapboxgl (beautiful vector-tiled maps!) with the plotting power of d3.

 See also my [tutorial on combining d3 and mapbox](http://franksh.com/posts/d3-mapboxgl/)